RasaHQ/rasa/docs/nlu/components.rst

             # BILOU_flag determines whether to use BILOU tagging or not.
             # More rigorous however requires more examples per entity
             # rule of thumb: use only if more than 100 egs. per entity
-            "BILOU_flag": True
+            "BILOU_flag": True,
-            # crf_features is [before, word, after] array with before, word,
+            # crf_features is [before, token, after] array with before, token,
-            # after holding keys about which
+            # after holding keys about which features to use for each token,
-            # features to use for each word, for example, 'title' in
+            # for example, 'title' in array before will have the feature
-            # array before will have the feature
+            # "is the preceding token in title case?"
-            # "is the preceding word in title case?"
+            # POS features require SpacyTokenizer
-            # POS features require spaCy to be installed
+            # pattern feature require RegexFeaturizer
             "features": [
                 ["low", "title", "upper"],
                 [